-After a period of success in London painting the aristocracy he moved to France and spent the remainder of his career in Paris.
+After a period of success in London painting the aristocracy, he moved to France and spent the remainder of his career in Paris.
 It was in Paris that he thrived.
-He was a virtuoso painter and a large figure on the social, artistic and literary scene of what is know as the Belle Époque Paris, a period between 1871–80 and the outbreak of World War I in 1914.
+He was a virtuoso painter and a large figure on the social, artistic, and literary scene of what is known as the Belle Époque Paris, a period between 1871–80 and the outbreak of World War I in 1914.

-An article in Time Magazine in 1933 referred to him as “Master of Swish,” due primarily to his twirling and swishing methods, his epic eruptions of emotion which ensconced his portraits.
+An article in Time Magazine in 1933 referred to him as the “Master of Swish,” due primarily to his twirling and swishing methods, and his epic eruptions of emotion which ensconced his portraits.

 He received the Légion d’honneur and participated in the Venice Biennale in 1895, 1903, 1905, and 1912.
 He died in Paris on 11 July 1931.

-After the exhibit I realized Boldini was an absolute master.
-In my opinion great artists paint pictures that are impossible to erase from your memory, and my favorite type of curators arrange artwork by the vibe or flow of the artwork.
+After the exhibit, I realized Boldini was an absolute master.
+In my opinion, great artists paint pictures that are impossible to erase from your memory, and my favorite type of curators arrange artwork by the vibe or flow of the artwork.
 This exhibit was very much handled in that fashion.
-Today is June 3rd and I went to the exhibit May 26th.
+Today is June 3rd and I went to the exhibit on May 26th.
 The exhibit has stuck with me for days on end.
 There is no doubt Boldini was one of the best of his generation.
-Whether he not receives the attention he deserves is another thing entirely.
+Whether he does not receive the attention he deserves is another thing entirely.
 I believe this was the first major showing of his work in 60 years.

 I have taken the liberty of adding Boldini’s extended catalog of work.